adafruit/Adafruit_CircuitPython_HTTPServer/docs/examples.rst

 --------------

 Alternatively to using query parameters, you can use URL parameters.
+They are a better choice when you want to perform different actions based on the URL.
+Query/GET parameters are better suited for modifying the behaviour of the handler function.

+Of course it is only a suggestion, you can use them interchangeably and/or both at the same time.

 In order to use URL parameters, you need to wrap them inside ``<>`` in ``Server.route``, e.g. ``<my_parameter>``.